Redundancy insurance

 - You have a family to support.

-- If you think you’d struggle to find work quickly if you lost your current job.
+- You think you’d struggle to find work quickly if you lost your current job.

-- You have other skills that mean if you lose your current job, you could move to a different line of work.
+- You have other skills that mean if you lost your current job, you could move quickly to a different line of work.

 What is the difference between a deferred period and an exclusion period?